capstanlqc/i18n-guide/omegat-tickets.md

 ticket, + discussion + new discussion -> new ticket???
 first wait and see, nothing happened -> then propose sponsorship
+writing: script to save
+reading: looking for developer

 ### [Bug #558](https://sourceforge.net/p/omegat/bugs/558/) Incorrect display of RTL segments in the Fuzzy Matches pane